Manado: Administrative districts

-The city is divided into eleven districts (kecamatan).
-These are tabulated below with their areas and populations at the 2010 Census and 2020 Census.
-The new districts of Bunaken Kepulauan (Bunaken Islands) and Paal Dua were established in 2012.
-The table also includes the location of the district administrative centres.
+The city is divided into eleven districts (kecamatan), including the new districts of Bunaken Kepulauan (Bunaken Islands) and Paal Dua established in 2012.
+These are all tabulated below with their areas and populations at the 2010 census and 2020 census, together with the official estimates as at mid 2022.
+The table also includes the location of the district administrative centres, the number of urban subdistricts (all rated as kelurahan) in each district, and its post codes.

-Notes: (a) the 2010 population of Paal Dua District is included in the figure for Tikala District, from which it was cut out in 2013. (b) the 2010 population of Bunaken Kepulauan District is included in the figure for Bunaken District, from which it was cut out in 2013.
+Notes: (a) the 2010 population of Paal Dua District is included in the figure for Tikala District, from which it was cut out in 2013. (b) including the small offshore islands of Pulau Bunaken, Pulau Siladen, and Pulau Manadotua.
+These islands form (with the larger Mantehage Island and Nain Island in North Minahasa Regency) the land components of the Bunaken National Park.(c) the 2010 population of Bunaken Kepulauan District is included in the figure for Bunaken District, from which it was cut out in 2013.

 The boundaries of Manado city are as follows: